the-teachingRSE-project/competencies/competencies.md

 But not all RSEs are created equal, they specialise in different areas, some of which we want to present below.
 Many of the specialisations may overlap, so the same RSE might for example work on data management and on Open Science.
-We categorize them into those, that can be viewed as a specialisation within RSE-specific topics, while other RSEs might expand their skill set and profession to areas, that are not typical for a RSE.
+We categorise them into those, that can be viewed as a specialisation within RSE-specific topics, while other RSEs might expand their skill set and profession to areas, that are not typical for a RSE.